matisspetersons-sx/SteelAxis/docs/azure-infrastructure/cicd-summary.md

 ## Implementation Complete ✅

-This document summarizes the CI/CD pipeline and Azure deployment capabilities added to the Manimp project.
+This document summarizes the CI/CD pipeline and Azure deployment capabilities added to the SteelAxis project.

 ## 🚀 CI/CD Pipeline Features